Room Commands

 Ignore Windows

-Select to have the windows left as they are during the rectangularize operation
+Select to have all windows left as they are during the rectangularize operation

 Remove windows of the room that are smaller than a certain specified Area Threshold.